myyellowshoe/couchdb-copydoc/README.md

 Note:
 This is still alpha code, and bugs are still awry.
-Will most likely require some slight tweaking for your use.
+Contribute and help me sqaush those nasty bugs!